operator-playground-io/kong-operator-tile/tutorials/create_instance_of_Kong_Operator.md

 EOF
 ```

-**Step 2:** create Kong Operator instance in the namespace "operators"
+**Step 2:** Deploy the Kong Ingress Controller with "example-ingress-class" Ingress class:

 ```execute
 kubectl create -f kongInstance.yaml
 ```

-You will see the following output:
+You will see the following resources created:

 ```
 kong.charts.helm.k8s.io/example-kong created
 ```

+Please wait till Pod STATUS will be "Running" and then proceed further.

-Check the Pods status:
+Check pods status:

 ```execute
 kubectl get pods
 ```

-You will see similar to this output:
+You will see a similar Output as below:

 ```
 NAME                                 READY   STATUS    RESTARTS   AGE